Should You Buy 40-Year Term Life Insurance? Here’s What You Need to Know

 And it wasn’t long before Protective Life introduced its 40-year life insurance policy.

-Banner Life and Protective Life are the only life insurance companies that offer this type of life insurance.
+Banner Life, Protective Life, and Kansas City Life are the only life insurance companies that offer this type of life insurance.

 Previously, a 30-year term life insurance policy was the most prolonged duration available.

-We’ll compare Protective Life and Banner Life to choose the best company for you.
+We’ll compare Protective Life, Banner Life, and Kansas so you can choose the best company for you.

-Banner vs Protective – 40-Year Term Life Insurance
+Banner, Protective & Kansas City Life – 40-Year Term Life Insurance

 (40 – tobacco)